The Best Apps for Deep Work on Mac in 2026

 The calendar layer is genuinely native macOS — not a web app in a browser tab, not an Electron wrapper, but a proper Mac application that works with Spotlight, offline, and at system speed.
 Time blocking happens in the same view as your Google Calendar and iCloud events, so deep work blocks exist in the context of your actual day rather than in a separate planning tool you have to reconcile with your calendar.
 You see the 10am meeting.
 You see the deep work block before it.
 They're the same calendar.

-The AI weekly reports address the fourth criterion that most apps ignore entirely: did the protected time produce results?
+The AI weekly and daily reports address the fourth criterion that most apps ignore entirely: did the protected time produce results?
 The reports surface patterns from your actual calendar and task history — which time slots consistently produce meaningful output, where meeting fragmentation is eroding your best focus hours, whether the blocks you're creating are improving week over week.
 Most people who build a deep work practice never get feedback on whether it's working.
 The data exists in their calendar.
 Nobody has surfaced it for them.
 Aftertone does.

 Phillippa Lally's habit formation research at UCL identifies visibility as the prerequisite for behaviour change — you can't improve what you can't see clearly.
 Aftertone makes the pattern visible.
 That's a different proposition from any distraction blocker or timer on this list.